DashingNights/banana/README.md

 # Banana Project ( WIKI & THIS README IS OUTDATED EXCEPT FOR THE CONFIG PART)

 This is a one-page documentation for the Banana Project.
-This project is primarily made for the HKUGACollege student-ran 'College Insider'.
+This project is primarily made for the HKUGA College student-ran 'College Insider'.
 Please edit to fit usage purposes when forked.

 WIKI:
 [Wiki](https://github.com/DashingNights/banana/wiki)